ST MARY'S THISTLE

 Personal experiences

 I use a great deal of St Mary’s thistle in my practice.
 The kinds of people I use St Mary’s thistle for typically show some indicators that their liver needs some support.
-This can appear in such signs as poor skin, a furry tongue, excess debris in their blood analysis, a heavy or languid pulse, food allergies or disturbed digestive function.
+This may appear in such signs as poor skin, a furry tongue, excess debris in their blood analysis, a heavy or languid pulse, food allergies or disturbed digestive function.
+I will often use it in conjunction with other herbs and other kinds of 'action' when a person has a low mood and low energy.

-I have also had excellent results with a very cheap and simple way to take St Mary's thistle as follows.
+Getting your St Marys from a reputable herbalist should ensure you get the right stuff but, as another option I've also had excellent results, with a very cheap and simple way to take St Mary's thistle as a slurry as described below

 TOP | HERBS A-Z LIST